Produce Pandas: 2020: Debut album A.S.I.A, first concert

 After their initial debut, they followed up with three more songs and then released their first album A.S.I.A on 15 October.
 It is their only album to have a music video for each song.
 It was originally intended to have the videos filmed at various places all over Asia, but due to the COVID-19 outbreak, many of the videos were filmed back in Beijing.
-The music video of Sui Sui Nian (碎碎念) was filmed in Bali, Indonesia.
+The music video for Sui Sui Nian (碎碎念) was filmed in Bali, Indonesia.

 On November 22, Produce Pandas held a concert in Chengdu.

 On December 18, the group announced their fandom name (Panda Keeper), official group colour #FF0000 and individual members' official colours on a Weibo post.

 2021: Youth with You, Stand Up EP, second album Emo了, national tour

 Produce Pandas competed on the third season of Chinese reality show Youth with You, where Ding and Otter managed to pass the first elimination before finishing at 52 and 42 respectively.

 Shortly after the show on May 13, Produce Pandas released their single and music video "Dream".

 Produce Pandas announced their first EP Stand Up, which was released on May 28 along with a music video for the title track two days later.

 On July 28, Produce Pandas released a single "The ONE" for their one year anniversary, which came in a Chinese version and a Japanese version with a music video for both tracks, as well as their second concert on July 30 which featured their debut performance of "The ONE", in Beijing.

 In September, their company teased the title track of their second studio album, to be revealed on September 28 as "Free Fall", with a music video following two days later.
 The album, Emo了, was announced to be released on October 15, featuring six new tracks and four selected tracks.
-Another track of the album, "Victims", received two music videos centered around NSSI (Non suicidal self injury) to raise awareness on issues of mental health and self-harm.
+Another track of the album, "Victims", received two music videos centered around self-harm (Non suicidal self injury) to raise awareness on issues of mental health and self-harm.
 A national tour was also announced with the album release, scheduled for Shanghai, Chengdu and Guangzhou, on 24 October, 30 October and 18 December, respectively.
 The Chengdu concert was initially postponed to 20 November, then cancelled altogether as a precaution due to a resurgence of COVID-19 cases in the area.

-Produce Pandas performed on 23 October in the The Night of Unlimited Power live concert along "REAL ME·动感地带 2021来电之夜" with other artists like Chris Lee and Mao BuYi.
+Produce Pandas performed on 23 October in The Night of Unlimited Power live concert along "Real Me · 动感地带 2021来电之夜" with other artists like Chris Lee and Mao BuYi.